 In many instances, the local district attorney will be involved and may elect to pursue criminal charges against the other party.
 If that happens, it is imperative that the victim be fully cooperative with the district attorney.

-If you are facing domestic violence issues, you must contact a family law attorney or the self-help section of the family law courthouse to assist you in connection with your claims.
+If you are facing domestic violence issues, you must contact a family law attorney or the self-help section of the family law courthouse to assist you with your claims.